ImgBotApp/InternetNL/detail/mail/auth/spf/verdict/other_en.md

-The SPF record of your domain is not syntactically correct.
+The SPF record of your domain is not syntactically correct or not conforming to our standards.